osterhoutan/xstack-fp.github.io/README.md

 I recommend,
  for the site administrators,
- making sure that you are able to merge with the master branch down the line if you ever want to update your copy of the site, to fix bugs or get new features.<sup>&dagger;</sup>
+ making sure that you are able to merge with the master branch of the template repo down the line if you ever want to update your copy of the site, to fix bugs or get new features.<sup>&dagger;</sup>
 But be ready and capable to deal with merge conflicts or the occasional test data file slipping through.